Picture an Online Degree at Your Own Pace

 It might seem daunting to start on a path toward a new career or reach your personal goals with an online degree – especially if you've never gone this route before.
 But don't let that uncertainty hold you back.

-Here's how six students have shown that earning an online degree at your own pace is possible.
+Here's how five graduates have shown that earning an online degree at your own pace is possible.

 Juggling School Work and Family Responsibilities

-Many online students choose the non-traditional path because they have other obligations in their lives that make the on campus experience an unrealistic option.
-For some people with full-time jobs and families, as well as others who simply do not live close enough to their desired universities, attending an online college allows them to earn an online degree at their own pace.
+Many online students choose the non-traditional path because they have other obligations in their lives that make the on-campus experience an unrealistic option.
+For some people with full-time jobs and families, as well as others who simply do not live close enough to their desired colleges, attending an online university allows them to earn an online degree at their own pace.

 For instance, Tracey Burraston ’15 not only balanced a full-time job and the duties of a mother to her five children, but also the challenges of living in a rural location.
 Despite these obstacles, she could still use her free time to tackle her online psychology degree in chunks.